DanielBMarkham/Info-Ops/manuscript/chapter19.md

 So much of what happens in analysis is invisible.

 There's also an aspect of this that's more social psychology than anything else.
-As the team keeps estimating, making stuff, then estimating some more, they end convincing themselves about what's possible and impossible That becomes their reality.
+As the team keeps estimating, making stuff, then estimating some more, they end up convincing themselves about what's possible and impossible That becomes their reality.
 And it becomes a reality for them simply by them all agreeing on it.

 It's like placebos.
 It may be total crap *how* it works, but it works, so who cares?

-(By the way, this more than anything else should convince you that the team should estimate *all* the backlog, start from fresh each time, and only use points as a lagging indicator.
+(By the way, this more than anything else, should convince you that the team should estimate *all* the backlog, start fresh each time, and only use points as a lagging indicator.
 This social bonding can be used for evil.
 If the team only estimates the first day the project kicks-off, then estimates new things as they are added?
 They are never challenging or changing their mental model of the entire project delivery.
 Just re-confirming it.
 You can end-up effectively "programming" the team to view the project as taking a longer and longer time instead of the other way around).

 If you like estimating, then estimate, using whatever method works for you.
-If you don't like estimating, or your relationship with your customers and users don't require estimating?
+If you don't like estimating, or your relationship with your customers and users doesn't require estimating?
 Don't estimate.
 Technology delivery is an art, an engineering practice, and a service business.
 All three.
 And all three of those are equally important.

 But whatever your decision around estimation, you need to engage the team mentally on a regular basis with thinking about the entire model and how it will be delivered, not just what items are in the formal, written model and how they connect.

-This book is not about Agile, Scrum, Story Points, or sprints.
+This book is not about Agile, Scrum, Story Points, or Sprints.
 It's about what's going on behind-the-scenes in the minds of people who create new realities for folks.
 A hundred years from now maybe nobody does Story Point estimation anymore.
 They'll still need to be going through the entire backlog creating a shared mental model of items in the Meta genre.
 Story points are a tool for that.
 There are others.

 So we reach some odd conclusions about estimating.
 To be effective, the estimation process, whatever it is, must: